Skip to main content

 • Missed opportunity for housing assistance caused by literacy issues, a situation remedied by CHW-assisting patient in completion of a complex form.

-An important outcome of the CHW-based program study is providing data and information that has convinced other health centers throughout Appalachia to implement the program and employ CHWs "beyond the scope of the grant funding."
+Due to outcomes of the CHW-based program 2017-2019, other health centers throughout Appalachia have implemented the program and now employ CHWs "beyond the scope of the grant funding."
+Program leaders suggest that CHWs have become a new workforce for West Virginia.

 Further results for this program: